-We have also revised subsection 12.4(2) of NI 21-101 such that a marketplace with a total trading volume in any type of security equal to or greater than 10% of the total dollar value of the trading volume in that type of security on all marketplaces in Canada during at least two of the preceding three months of operation must establish, implement, and maintain policies and procedures reasonably designed to ensure that each system operated by or on behalf of the marketplace that supports order entry, order routing, execution, trade reporting, trade comparison, data feeds, and trade clearing can resume operations within 2 hours following the declaration of a disaster by the marketplace.
-We have similarly revised subsection 14.6(3) of NI 21-101 to require an information processor to establish, implement, and maintain policies and procedures reasonably designed to ensure that its critical information technology systems can resume operation within one hour following the declaration of a disaster by the information processor.
+It is our expectation that participation in industry-wide BCP tests will improve the resilience of Canadian market infrastructure entities, including marketplaces, and reduce recovery time after a disaster.
+As an extension of this result, we are also proposing in subsection 12.4(2) of NI 21-101 that a marketplace with a total trading volume in any type of security equal to or greater than 10% of the total dollar value of the trading volume in that type of security on all marketplaces in Canada during at least two of the preceding three months of operation must ensure that each system operated by or on behalf of the marketplace that supports order entry, order routing, execution, trade reporting, trade comparison, data feeds, and trade clearing can resume operations within 2 hours following the declaration of a disaster by the marketplace.
+In addition, subsection 14.6(3) of NI 21-101 would require an information processor to be able to resume operations of its critical information technology systems within one hour following the declaration of a disaster by the information processor.